varunj/ARMSim/README.md

 # armsim
-Function simulator in C for subset of ARM instructions
+Function simulator in C for subset of ARM instructions.